Onboarding Procedures

 Depending on your department or position, you may have to attend various orientations for onboarding and/or safety reasons.

-- Postdoctoral Associates are required to attend the monthly Postdoc Orientation, which takes place on the first Thursday of every month.
+- Postdoctoral Scholars and Fellows are required to attend the monthly Postdoc Orientation, which takes place in person on the first Thursday of every month.
 Please see the Postdoc Affairs office for further information.

-- Staff are required to join the Staff Orientation, which is held weekly.
-Your onboarding email should include further information and a link to join the presentation.
+- CWRU staff are required to join the Staff Orientation, which is held weekly via Zoom.
+Your onboarding email should include additional information and a link to join the presentation.

-- You may have to complete further safety trainings if your position requires laboratory work or possible contact with biohazards.
+- You may have to complete additional training for customer service, compliance, and/or safety if your position requires it.
 Your hiring department should provide further information for completing these requirements.

 -------------------------------------------------------------